jpmintz01/oTree/README.md

 - remove "examples" from post-game questions like "i played randomly"
 - Add "have you ever served on a CCDR, JCS, or OSD staff?"
 - give the human advisors a name?
 Like "Steven" or something - Prahl and Swol 2017 - accentuates the difference between the human and AI.
-- adjust post-game questions based on Prahl and Swol 2017?
--- how did you feel when the AI advisor failed you? were you ever going to use it again?<br>
--- How did you feel about the other human players?
-Did you feel you had more in common with them than the AI?
-Was there a kind of kinship? <br>
-- fix post-game questions<br>
--- change questions to "Why did you choose the strategy you did?"

 - check peace-war payoffs (war-war should be negative...)
 - create room & list of participant id's<br>
 -- Do I need to split them up by AU College?